Polymer/old-docs-site/README.md

 **Note:** these scripts can take some time to download.

+You should now be able to build the docs successfully.
+Run this in the main folder:

+    grunt docs

 ## Making edits and previewing changes

 This repo (`Polymer/docs`) is where the documentation source files live.
 To make a change: